 When using dynamic sitemaps, it's important to follow some best practices:

-• Set URL Prioritization: In a dynamic sitemap, some pages might be more important than others (e.g., product pages, top blog posts).
-Set priority values and update frequency (using priority and changefreq tags) to help search engines understand which pages are more critical to your site.
-Higher-priority pages are typically crawled more often.
+tags) to help search engines understand which pages are more critical to your site.
+Higher-priority pages are typically crawled more often.?filter=true&sort=price

 Page speed is a critical ranking factor, and slow load times not only affect user experience but also signal to Google that the page may not be high-quality.